bytegun/reimagined-ocr-for-android/README.md

 This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

     /*
-     * Copyright 2011 Robert Theis
+     * Copyright 2011 Robert Jones
      *
      * Licensed under the Apache License, Version 2.0 (the "License");
      * you may not use this file except in compliance with the License.